blab/cartography/docs/cartography.md

 # Outlier Analysis

 We expect that MDS, with its focus on global representation of data, can be used as a tool to find outliers before creating a phylogeny.
-Looking at all 4 embeddings colored by outlier status, MDS clearly is the strongest indicator of outlier status using euclidean distance, seen in the stark separation of values for outlier vs non outlier distances in the MDS KDE plot (figure ___).
+Looking at all 4 embeddings colored by outlier status, MDS clearly is the strongest indicator of outlier status using euclidean distance, seen in the stark separation of values for outlier vs non outlier distances in the distance distribution below (figure ___).

-In figure 3, the circles determined by the size of the LOF score, the SVM categorizing a strain as an outlier is fairly accurate, with a MCC value of .489.
+In figure 3, the circles were determined by the size of the LOF score.
+The threshold was fairly accurate at categorizing a strain as an outlier (MCC: 0.67).
-The outliers that have been falsely identified as non-outliers by the SVM are consequently not truly outliers.
+The outliers that were falsely identified as non-outliers by the threshold are consequently not truly outliers.
-Because of the amount of swine samples, some of them clustered closer together, and because the LOF algorithm only categorizes outliers that don't cluster with other strains as an outlier, these false identifications are due to LOF categorizing these closely clustered outliers significant.
-The bulk of mistaken outliers (25 of the 29 errors) were False Positives, or strains that were predicted to be normal strains but were truly outliers.
-In this analysis' use as an upstream tool to flag potential outliers, the existence of relevant clades far removed from the rest of the clades is highly possible, and them being categorized as outlier strains could potentially remove datapoints necessary to the analysis.
-Taking this into account, the SVM was incredibly accurate with true outliers, sole datapoints that were far removed from the rest of the datapoints.
+The three false negatives were environmental samples, strains that should have been categorized as an outlier that the tool was able to distinguish between.
-This can also be seen in figure 4 (LOF colored by predicted/true outlier status), where the predicted outliers are clearly separated as strains with a score higher than -6, whereas the true outliers have no clear threshold between normal and outlier strains.
+The threshold's threshold have be further analyzed in figure 4 (LOF colored by predicted/true outlier status), where the predicted outliers are clearly separated as strains with a score higher than -6, whereas the true outliers have no clear threshold between normal and outlier strains.

+Testing the outlier threshold on the full H3N2 HA flu database spanning over 40 years, almost all of the detected outliers were incredibly old (20+ years on average), close relatives to H3N2 swine influenza, environmental strains, and in the lab's exclude file.
+These results point to using this as an upstream tool to flag and filter potential outliers from a large set of strains without having to preliminarily build a tree.

 # Discussion